julianbrowne/productbase/src/blog/product-thinking.md

 sometimes unclear mission, a project manager, a budget and usually an ambitious date to deliver by.
-It clashed with agile because usually too many things were fixed too early in the life-cycle, but smart organisations also noticed that projects tend to clash with each other in obstructive ways: they require the same people, have cross dependencies on each other, all want to go into production at around the same time, fight each other for limited capital investment budgets and so on.
+It clashed with agile because usually too many things were fixed too early in the life-cycle, but smart organisations also noticed that projects tend to clash with each other:

+* they require the same people

+* have technical dependencies on one other

+* functional overlaps

+* all want to go into production at around the same time

+* fight each other for limited capital investment budgets

 ## Projects are Dead; Long live Products